Perry5/child_process_example/README.md

 - The currently supported services are:
     - GeoIP
     - Ping
+    - RDAP

 - Using Curl, Postman or your favorite tool, make a POST request to:
 ```
 localhost:4040/info/?host=8.8.8.8&services=ping,geoip
 ```
+- Note:
+    - `host`: Must be a valid IP address or relative URI (without the "http" or "https")
+    - `services`: Is an optional parameter

 # HTTP Response
 Sample response using Postman (With Google's public IP address)